 HTTP (Hypertext Transfer Protocol)

 HTTP is an client-server protocol that allows clients to request web pages from web servers.
 It is an application level protocol widely used on the Internet.
 Clients are usually web browsers.
 When a user wants to access a web page, a browser sends an HTTP Request message to the web server.
 The server responds with the requested web page.
-Web servers usually use TCP port 80.
+By default, web servers use the TCP port 80.

 Clients and web servers use request-response method to communicate with each other, with clients sending the HTTP Requests and servers responding with the HTTP Responses.
 Clients usually send their requests using GET or POST methods, for example GET /homepage.html.
 Web servers responds with a status message (200 if the request was successful) and sends the requested resource.